-Lawn aeration makes sure your grass gets adequate water and nutrients as well as loose soil for proper development of roots.
+Lawn aeration makes sure your grass gets adequate water and nutrients as well as loosens the soil for proper development of roots.
 But when it comes to core aeration, should you use a spike aerator or a plug aerator?

 A spike aerator has sharp tines that penetrate the ground to make holes and aerate your lawn while a plug aerator has hollow tines that penetrate the core and pull out plugs of soil.
 Spike aeration is suitable for small lawns with mild compaction while plug aeration is good for fixing severe soil compaction and on large areas.